seanreed1111/sql-recipes/recipes.md

 This is a one-to-many relationship.
 The solution to this problem involves a join, but the type of join depends on the question you want answered.
 To produce a list con- taining only master rows for which some detail row exists, use an inner join based on the primary key in the master table.
 To produce a list that includes entries for all master rows, even those that have no detail rows, use an outer join.

 Discussion
-It’s often useful to produce a list from two related tables.
+It’s often useful to produce a list FROM two related tables.
 For tables that have a master- detail or parent-child relationship, a given row in one table might be matched by several rows in the other.
-This recipe suggests some questions of this type that you can ask (and answer), using the artist and painting tables from earlier in the chapter.
+This recipe suggests some questions of this type that you can ask (and answer), using the artist and painting tables FROM earlier in the chapter.
 One form of master-detail question for these tables is, “Which artist painted each painting?”
 This is a simple inner join that matches each painting row to its corre- sponding artist row based on the artist ID values: mysql> SELECT artist.name, painting.title
 -> FROM artist INNER JOIN painting ON artist.a_id = painting.a_id